 which prohibits insurance companies from discriminating against homeowners

-based on the breed of dog they own, has failed to pass the Senate prior
+based on the breed of dog they own, has passed the House and is headed

-The American Kennel Club supports this bill and urges dog owners to
+to the Senate.
+The American Kennel Club supports this bill and urges

-contact their state representative and ask them to vote “Yes”
+dog owners to contact their state representative and ask them to vote

-makes an important correction to the Washington State Dangerous Dog
+once again.
+It now makes an important correction to the Washington State

-Law by preventing a prosecutor from introducing any evidence of a dog’s
+Dangerous Dog Law by preventing a prosecutor from introducing any evidence

-breed when trying an owner whose dog has severely injured or killed
+of a dog’s breed when trying an owner whose dog has severely injured

-a person, in order to try to prove to the jury that the dog was dangerous.
+or killed a person, in order to try to prove to the jury that the dog

 rely on evidence of a dog’s breed to prove knowledge of dangerousness.